 Ocean Freight Has High Fixed Costs and Many Surcharges

 With Ocean freight, there are a lot of surprise fees when the shipment comes to your country.
 When you receive an invoice from your freight forwarder you may be shocked at how many fees exist outside of the actual ocean freight.
 Below are some sample fees you can be expected to pay:

 Security Fee: $50-100 (normally on Full Container Loads)

-Final Truck transportation from bonded warehouse to your doorstep: $100+ (unless you pick up your shipment yourself)
+Final Truck Transportation from the bonded warehouse to your doorstep: $200+ (unless you pick up your shipment yourself)

 These are just the fees once your shipment arrives in your home country.
-They do not include the fees from within China (re: beware EXW) or the actual sea freight itself.
+They do not include the fees from within China (which can vary significantly depending on what your incoterms are) or the actual cost of the sea freight itself.

 Ocean Freight is Very Different From What You Are Used To (Sort Of)

 Most of us are accustomed to shipping things via USPS, FedEx, etc. and other small parcel carriers.
 Ocean freight at first seems very different from these types of services, but when you think about it more deeply, you’ll realize they are actually very similar.